-We believe that values should be at the heart of all we do and have a set of 6 core values that we teach the children about.
-We learn about one value each term.
-Children are praised for demonstrating the value, and at the end of each term 2 children are selected from each class to be our "Value Hero" as they have demonstrated the value so well.
+We believe that Values should be at the heart of all we do and have a set of 6 Core Values that we teach the children about and expect children to work towards showing all of the time.
+We focus our learning on one Value each term.
+Children are praised for demonstrating the Value, and at the end of each term, 2 children are selected from each class to be our "Value Heroes" as they have demonstrated the Value consistently throughout the term.
 These children are given a special badge and their photo is displayed on our Values Tree for all to see.
-We encourage families to get involved with discussing the value and exploring it's meanings at home.
+We encourage families to get involved with discussing our school Values and exploring its meaning at home.

 Our 6 values are -

 Fundamental (British) Values

 The DfE have recently reinforced the need "to create and enforce a rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 The government set out its definition of Fundamental (British) Values in the 2011 Prevent Strategy, and these Values have been reiterated by the Prime Minister this year.

 At Raunds Park Infant School, these values are reinforced regularly and in the following ways:

 We listen to children's and parents' voice.
 Our school behaviour policy is clear, demonstrating that children are expected to contribute and co-operate, taking into account the views of others.

 We consistently reinforce our high expectations of children.
 Children are taught the value and reasons behind our rules and expectations: that rules are there to protect us; that everyone has a responsibility ;and that there are consequences when rules are not followed or expectations are not met.